 Working with foreign buyers that you’ve never met, combined with cash payment transactions or international wire transfers can make even the most experienced real estate professional nervous.
 Be alert to the latest news in real estate scams.

 Due diligence is paramount to ensure that you don’t find yourself facing a lawsuit or, worse, financial ruin and damage to your hard-earned reputation.

 Talk To CRES

 Real estate E&O insurance coverage is essential for any real estate professional.
 Contact the CRES team at 800-880-2747 for a confidential discussion about your insurance needs today.
 CRES are specialists in Errors and Omissions insurance for the real estate industry.
 And with CRES E&O + ClaimPrevent®, you’ll have access to a team of legal professionals 7 days a week to help you prevent lawsuits.

-If our policies aren’t the best fit for you, we will shop the insurance marketplace to find you the best options.
+If our policies aren’t the best fit for you, we’ll shop from our unparalleled number of options to find you the best coverage at the best price.
 Just ask us!
 Let our real estate E&O experts do the research for you.